black0017/black0017/README.md

 **Why statement**

-- I believe in sharing our AI research experiences via open-source and writing, so we can help each other exploit the great potential of AI together.
+- I believe in sharing AI research experience and open-source.
 - I believe that engineering is the big bottleneck of deep learning.
-That is why I try to advance my engineering skills to create useful human-centered AI solutions.
+- Create useful **human-centered** AI solutions.

 **Who am I?**